shoui520/shoui520.github.io/docs/font.md

 	7. Once the download finishes, Windows will prompt you to **Sign out** to apply the new UI.

+Now, access your browser's font settings and change the fonts to these:

 Standard font: Meiryo UI
 Serif font: Yu Mincho